 Work closely with and assist the President as requested.

-Jointly, with the 2nd Vice-President, be in charge of rescheduling rained out games, making team schedules, and approving canteen schedules.
+Jointly, with the 2nd Vice-President and Scheduling Committee, be in charge of rescheduling rained out games, making team schedules, and approving canteen schedules.

+Umpire Coordinator- will contact umpires if games are rained out and any other duty need with umpires (President will help with this also)

 Engage in such other activities as are normally performed by a 1st Vice-President.